aproeme/pattools/README.md

 MPI metrics between processors.
-Using the export to csv functionality this can then be processed by the `patmat.py` tool to compute the on-node/total ratio for the given metric, to do so it requires the generated .csv file and the size of each node in terms of MPI ranks, e.g. for a 128-rank node:
+Using the export to csv functionality this can then be processed by the `patmat.py` tool to compute the on-node/total ratio for the given metric, to do so it requires the generated .csv file and the size of each node in terms of MPI ranks, e.g. for a 128-rank per node system:
 ```
 patmat.py -i mosaic-data.csv -n 128
 ```